 Primary Applicable Law

 TUFTA is located in Chapter 24 of the Business and Commerce Code.
 Also relevant is Tax Code Section 111.024 dealing with tax liability on the part of recipients of fraudulent transfers, as well as Penal Code Section 32.33 (Hindering Secured Creditors).
-Federal bankruptcy law relating to this topic is found at 11 U.S.C. §548 but will not be discussed, since this article addresses Texas law exclusively.
+Federal bankruptcy law relating to this topic is found at 11 U.S.C.
+Sec.
+548 but will not be discussed since this book addresses Texas law exclusively.